-Schutzhund Tracking - K-9 Scent Training Video Training "Larry" V Alfred av Stavanger - 2 years old
+Training "Larry" V Alfred av Stavanger - 2 years old

-Schutzhund tracking is a test of the dog's scent detection ability and the handler's training under a controlled environment.
-Tracking surfaces vary from dirt tracking to grass tracking.
-The challenge ranges in difficulty depending on the actual terrain and the dog's genetic ability for scent work.
+the handler's training under a controlled environment.
+Tracking surfaces vary from dirt tracking to grass or various types of vegetation tracking.
+The challenge ranges in difficulty depending on the actual terrain, the dog's training and the dog's genetic ability for scent work.
 Schutzhund Tracking is graded on the dog's ability to indicate the track foot step to foot step leading up to the indication of two or more articles.

-If you are new to the sport or you are looking for ways to improve your track training skills, it is advisable to work with another
+If you are new to the sport or you are looking for ways to improve your track training skills, it is advisable to work with another trainer/handler who has exhibited tracking success.
+We recommend working with a trainer who primarily trains through the use of positive reinforcement.

 Tracking Dog Book Description